fimmtiu/robot-arena/README.md

 * `ticks`: How many ticks elapsed between the start and end of the match

 We'll use these results to decide which scripts get spliced and mutated for the next generation.

+## To do

+* Split GifVisualizer into separate GIF and MP4 visualizers.
+(I've just shoehorned the MP4 stuff into there for now.)